JamesGrellier/internet-enabled-devices-health/README.md

 ## Overview

-This repository contains an interactive systems map of relationships identified in a systematic mapping review of reviews examining the health impacts of internet-enabled technologies and online activities (Figure 1).
+This repository contains interactive systems maps of relationships identified in a systematic evidence map of reviews examining the health impacts of internet-enabled device use (Figure 1).

 The visualisation was created using R and HTML to provide a fully reproducible, platform-independent, and archivable version of the map.

-The interactive maps allow users to explore relationships between exposures, outcomes, moderators, and other concepts identified in the review, together with the supporting references from the evidence base.
+The interactive systems maps allow users to explore relationships between exposures, outcomes and moderators identified in the review, together with the supporting references from the evidence base.

 <p align="center">
     <img src="Images/Systems map screenshot.png" width="900">